frostbone25/ShaderInjector/LiveShaderEditing.md

 *LocalLightShader.hlsl written with macros at the very top of the file*

-If you are a experienced with HLSL you can skip this explanation, but for those who arent heres a very quick and brief rundown to configure things within a shader source code...
+If you are experienced with HLSL/GLSL you can skip this explanation, but for those who arent heres a very quick and brief rundown to configure things within a shader source code...

 Enabling/Disabling a shader feature